 But now that we’ve recorded a couple of sessions, producing about 7-8 hours of really amazing content in just 2 days, with a third recording session planned for this afternoon, another answer is emerging too.

-Balance has its place, but well-rounded necessarily means less sharp.
+Balance has its place, but well-rounded also means less sharp.

 Am I suggesting that some of us guys would hold back in what we’re sharing if there was a woman present — that we might become less authentic, less open, less honest, more politically correct, more restrained, more polite?

 Yes.
-I am indeed saying that.
+I am saying that.
 This program is raw, unrehearsed, passionate, uninhibited, and unapologetic.

 I’d personally jump at the chance to hear a group of six conscious female friends get together and talk candidly about their relationships, their challenges, and the edges of their comfort zones.
 I’d love to be a fly on the wall in that conversation, without being physically present in such a way that would disturb their communication dynamic.